 - Taking it out of the oven too soon: Another way to give it temperature shock is to throw a hot pizza stone on a cold counter or stovetop.
 Instead, give your pizza a little time to cool down in the oven before removal, and then set it onto a towel.

 - Too much heat: Put a cold stone into a cold oven and give it plenty of time to preheat before adding the pizza.
 Transfer your pizza to the preheated stone with a pizza peel.

 The best thing you can remember to prevent cracking your pizza stone is to avoid drastic temperature changes, and try not to handle it too much.

 How to Preheat a Pizza Stone

 To preheat a pizza stone, first put the cold stone into a cold oven.
-Then, set the oven to at least 500 degrees F. Let the pizza stone heat for an hour or no less than a half hour.
+Then, set the oven to at least 500 degrees Fahrenheit.
+Let the pizza stone heat for an hour or no less than a half-hour.

 In the meantime, prepare your pizza and top it with all your favorite toppings.
 Once the hour is up, carefully transfer the pizza to the pizza stone.

 Within 10 minutes or less, you should have a lovely crispy brown crust, just like your favorite pizza parlor pizza.
 The pizza could be ready in a little longer or a little less, depending on how brown you want the crust and cheese.
 If you don’t own a pizza peel, use a large cutting board or any other large flat surface like a flat cookie sheet to transfer the pizza.